-Police reports are completed by officers on duty at the time of your accident, and because they’re only human, human errors are bound to occur.
+Police reports are completed by the officers on duty at the time of your accident.
+Sometimes human errors can occur.
 Thankfully, there are steps you can take to make necessary changes.
-If you’ve found an error in your police report and need it amended, keep reading to find out how to do so.
+If you have been in an accident, it is important to know how to get a copy of the police report.
+If you have found an error in your police report, keep reading to find out how to get a police report amended.

 Police reports are often one of the first pieces of evidence that insurance claims adjusters and attorneys will evaluate.
 Though generally not admissible in court, police reports are important tools for determining liability.
 It also records the contact information and statements of drivers involved in the accident.
 Witness statements are also sometimes included in police reports.